Cleveland Asbestos Lawyers

-Former Cleveland, Ohio workers at the Monarch Aluminum plant may have been exposed to asbestos, and have an increased risk to develop lung diseases and deadly cancers such as lung cancer and mesothelioma.
-Recent medical studies have concluded aluminum smelting increases the risk of workers developing lung and bladder cancer.
+Former Cleveland, Ohio workers at the Monarch Aluminum plant may have been exposed to asbestos, and have an increased risk to develop lung diseases and aggressive cancers such as lung cancer and mesothelioma.
+Recent medical studies have concluded casting processes and aluminum smelting increases the risk of occupational lung and bladder cancer.

-Like many other companies in the aluminum and refining industry, the Monarch plant commonly used asbestos as an insulator on its work sites.
-For decades, this dangerous material went unregulated as it posed terrible health risks, often being sent airborne and inhaled by workers in aluminum facilities.
+Monarch specialized in aluminum and zinc alloy casting products.
+Like similar companies in the aluminum and metals industry, the Monarch plant commonly used asbestos as an insulator in the buildings themselves.
+For decades, up until the 1980s, this toxic material went unregulated as it posed terrible health risks for those who handled it.

-Joe Lyon is a highly-rated personal injury lawyer representing plaintiffs nationwide in a wide variety of toxic tort and mesothelioma claims.
+Joe Lyon is a toxic exposure lawyer representing injured plaintiffs nationwide in a wide variety of occupational lung disease and mesothelioma claims.

-Workers at Monarch Aluminum were possibly exposed to asbestos in several areas of the production site.
-And even if workers were not directly participating in the production process, all workers may have been exposed to asbestos and risk developing mesothelioma.
+Workers at Cleveland’s Monarch Aluminum factory were possibly exposed to asbestos in several areas of the industrial site.
+And even if workers did not handle the toxic products at all, the material could have been floating around the factory floor and increasing the risk of developing cancers.

 • Hot blast stoves